OpenMC Guide

 Next Steps

-With these geometry fundamentals, you can model most nuclear systems.
-For repeated structures like fuel assemblies, you'll want to learn about lattices and universes.
-For complex shapes, explore additional surface types and advanced boolean operations.
+For repeated structures like fuel assemblies, see the lattices and universes section.
+For complex shapes, see additional surface types and advanced boolean operations.